arthurfigueiredo/Kanban.js/README.md

 Awesome Todo
 ==========================

-To do application, made using DnD and localStorage HTML5 API.
+To do application, made using DnD API and localStorage HTML5 API.

-## To Do
-* Refactor JS files;
-* Create "Track tutorial";
-* Create Unit tests;

 ## Browser Support